Hemp Uses, A timely Revolution

 In 1937, “Popular Science” published an article entitled: “Hemp, the New Billion Dollar Crop” and listed over 25,000 uses for this miracle plant.
 Recently a web site on the subject cited that there were so far 50,000 uses!
-Yet, despite a growing resurgence of interest during the past 30 years in the industrial, culinary and medicinal uses of hemp, it is still is not getting the attention it rightly deserves.
+Yet, despite a growing resurgence of interest during the past 30 years in the industrial, culinary and medicinal hemp uses, it is still is not getting the attention it rightly deserves.
 Why might that be so?

-But firstly, what is the big deal about hemp and how is it unique?
+But firstly, what is the big deal about hemp uses and how is it unique?

 Is hemp different from cannabis and if so, how exactly?